White House calls for ‘thorough investigation’ into Jordan Neely’s death

 Neely’s death has sparked debates, protests and vigils across New York and on the city’s subway platforms, as demonstrators, advocacy organisations, and city, state and federal officials point to the failure of a system meant to support people like Neely.

-The office of Manhattan District Attorney Alvin Bragg confirmed in a statement to The Independent last week that “senior, experienced prosecutors” are investigating Jordan Neely’s death.
+The office of Manhattan District Attorney Alvin Bragg confirmed in a statement to The Independent last week that “senior, experienced prosecutors” are investigating Neely’s death.

 “This is a solemn and serious matter that ended in the tragic loss of Jordan Neely’s life,” press secretary Douglas Cohen said.
 “As part of our rigorous ongoing investigation, we will review the [medical examiner’s] report, assess all available video and photo footage, identify and interview as many witnesses as possible, and obtain additional medical records.”